miguelrferreiraf/miguelrferreiraf/ih_there.md

   <div align="center"><img src=img/IMG_20220828_174601_015.jpg width=45% height=45% item-align=center></div>

 I'm obsessed with nature.
-That's why I chose _The wanderer above the sea of fog_ to open my overview.<br>
+That's why I chose _The wanderer above the sea of fog_ to open my overview.
 It's the opitome of the romantic nature affected man.
-With romantic I mean not traditionally <br>
-romantic, like Titanic or Romeu and Juliet, but romantic by thinking over our place in world.
-I <br>
-constantly think about while programming, how technology inspire me to the other hand: life, nature, <br>
-culture... things like this really move me and soar me.
+With romantic I mean not traditionally romantic, like Titanic or Romeu and Juliet, but romantic by thinking over our place in world.
+I constantly think about while programming, how technology inspire me to the other hand: life, nature, culture... things like this really move me and soar me.

   <div align="center"><img src=img/Polish_20220828_175114897.jpg width=45% height=45%></div>